intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 form, e.g, ECN bits from routers are generally not authenticated or integrity protected.
 This is possible when the information exchanges do not carry any significantly sensitive information from the parties.
-Often these kind of interations are also advisory in their nature (see also section {#impact}).
+Often these kind of interactions are also advisory in their nature (see also section {{impact}}).

-In other cases it may be necessary to establish a secure channel for communication with a specific other party, e.g., between a network element and an application.
+In other cases it may be necessary to establish a secure signalling channel for communication with a specific other party, e.g., between a network element and an application.
 This channel may need to be authenticated, integrity protected and confidential.
 This is necessary, for instance, if the particular information or